Come into My World

-"Come into My World" is a song recorded by Australian singer Kylie Minogue for her eighth studio album, Fever (2001).
-Written and produced by Cathy Dennis and Rob Davis, "Come into My World" is a dance-pop song in which the singer pleads to her lover to come into her world.
-"Come into My World" was released as the fourth and final single (third and final in North America) from Fever on 4 November 2002.
+"Come into My World" is a song recorded by Australian singer Kylie Minogue for her eighth studio album Fever (2001).
+Written and produced by Cathy Dennis and Rob Davis, it is a dance-pop song in which the singer pleads to her lover to come into her "world".
+"Come into My World" was released as the fourth and final single from Fever on 21 October 2002, by Festival Mushroom, Parlophone and Capitol Records.

-Critical reception towards "Come into My World" has been positive; the majority of the critics commended the song's composition and commercial appeal.
+Critical reception towards "Come into My World" was positive; the majority of the critics commended the song's composition and commercial appeal.
 In Australia, the single peaked at number four on the ARIA Charts.
 It found moderate success in the United Kingdom, where it debuted and peaked at number eight on the UK Singles Chart.
 The single also charted within the top 20 in Belgium, Hungary, Italy, Romania, Canada and New Zealand, and peaked at number 91 on the US Billboard Hot 100.

-The accompanying music video for "Come into My World", directed by Michel Gondry, features duplicated Kylies walking in Paris with a lot of local townspeople.
+The accompanying music video for "Come into My World", directed by Michel Gondry, features duplicated Kylies walking in Paris alongside local townspeople.
 The video received positive reviews, with critics praising the idea.
 "Come into My World" was first performed on her KylieFever2002 tour, and has featured on all her tours up until the Aphrodite: Les Folies Tour in 2011.
-The song was later honoured with a Grammy Award for Best Dance Recording during the 2004 ceremony, becoming Minogue's first and, to date, only Grammy.
+The song was later honoured with a Grammy Award for Best Dance Recording during the 2004 ceremony, becoming Minogue's first Grammy.

 Background and composition

 Following the global success of her eighth studio album Fever (2001), and the album's subsequent singles; "Can't Get You Out of My Head", "In Your Eyes", and "Love at First Sight", Minogue's label Parlophone decided to release a fourth single worldwide.
 Minogue enlisted several producers including Rob Davis and Cathy Dennis, both whom work with Minogue previously; the duo wrote and produced "Come into My World".
 According to Minogue's official website, "Come into My World" was a last minute addition to the album.
-Parlophone selected it as the fourth and final single from Fever and was released on 4 November 2002 in Australia, with a European release following on 11 November 2002.

-The maxi-CD version of the single contains remixes of the single, live recordings of "Love at First Sight", and album track "Fever", and DVD was released for the single.
-The single version, which features additional vocals and production has subsequently been used on both physical and digital reissues of the Fever album.
+The maxi CD editions of the single contain remixes of the song, live recordings of "Love at First Sight", and album track "Fever".
+The CD single was also accompanied by a DVD single.
+The single version, which features additional vocals and production, has subsequently been used on both physical and digital reissues of the Fever album.

 NME wrote that "Come into My World" was derivative of the song "Can't Get You Out of My Head" from the same album.
 According to Jason Thompson at PopMatters, the song describes Minogue's "plea for love" as Minogue invites her partner into her life.